Human Perception of Audio Deepfakes: Experiment

+We trained and evaluated two different machine learning models.
+First, we implemented a baseline model which is similar to the models used in related work~\cite{lavrentyevaaudio2017,lavrentyevastc2019, wang2021Comparative}.
+This baseline model is a three-layer bi-directional LSTM (BiLSTM) consisting of 256 hidden neurons and it was trained with 10\% percent dropout.
+For this model, the audio is converted to spectrograms.

+For the second model, we implemented RawNet2~\cite{rawent2} which a state-of-the-art model known to perform well on audio deepfake detection in the ASVSpoof challenges.
+The RawNet2 architecture uses raw waveforms as input and processes the waveforms using the SincNet architecture \cite{ravanelli2018speaker}, residual blocks, and gated recurrent units (GRUs).
+Following~\cite{muller2021speech}, we removed the leading and trailing silence from the input audio.
+It was established by \cite{muller2021speech} that simply the length of the audio silence behaves as a learning shortcut~\cite{geirhos2020shortcut} in the ASVspoof 2019 challenge training data by correlating strongly with ground truth attack class labels.

+Thus, our RawNet2 architecture represents a state-of-the-art model, tested under realistic conditions.
+Both of these models yield a prediction score $\lambda \in \mathbb{R}$, which requires a threshold to perform binary classification.
+We continuously compute this threshold over the previously seen instances in the game.
+Doing so allows us to represent the fact that humans learn individually while recognizing that the trained AI algorithm has the potential to observe all game rounds seen so far regardless of which human user is playing.

-\subsection{Selection of Queried Instances}
+\subsection{Selection of queried instances}

-We select the individual audio to be played to the user as follows: The bona-fide and spoofed audio files were sampled with a probability of 0.5 each.
-Inspired by active learning~\cite{felder2009active}, we oversample instances which are harder for the human.
-Specifically, when sampling a spoofed audio, we first sample (weighted with weights $w_i$) the attack ID ($A07$, $A08$, ..., $A19$) and then sample (uniform randomly) an audio spoofed with this attack.
-The attack IDs are sampled according to the following weights
+We select the individual audio samples to be played to the user in the game with equal probability such that the bonafide and spoofed audio files were each sampled with a probability of $p=0.5$.
+Inspired by active learning~\cite{felder2009active}, we over-sample instances that are more difficult human players.
+For example, during the game if we observe that attack $A10$ is more difficult for players then that attack will be over-sampled compared to attacks that are easier.
+Specifically, when sampling spoofed audio, we first sample (weighted with weights $w_i$) the attack ID $i \in \{$A07$, \, $A08$, \, ..., $A19$\}$, and then randomly select audio from within an attack IDs based on a uniform distribution.
+The attack IDs are sampled using the weights in Equation 1:

 where $\epsilon = 0.03 > 0$ to assert $w_i > 0$.
-The term $\text{acc}_{i} \in [0, 1]$ denotes the previous human accuracy for samples created by attack ID $i$.
-Hence, attacks that are more difficult for a human to spot are more likely to be presented in the game.
-Since the a significant part of the attacks in the dataset are of rather poor quality, playing these repeatedly to the user would yield very little information (see attack $A13$ in Figure~\ref{fig:AIAccuracyPerAttack}, where the human players have an accuracy of $> 0.95$).
+The term $\text{acc}_{i} \in [0, 1]$ denotes the overall human accuracy for samples created by attack ID $i$.
+Hence, attacks that are more difficult for other humans to spot are more likely to be used in the current game round.
+The rationale behind this design choice is that there are several attacks in the dataset that are trivial to spot.
+Playing these repeatedly to the user would yield very little information (see attack $A13$ in Figure~\ref{fig:accuracyPerAttack}, where the human players have an accuracy of $> 0.99$).